MRP ₹72

 Safe

 Abdine Ointment is generally safe to use before driving.
-However, if you notice any side effects like dizziness or burning sensation at the affected areas, avoid driving and operating machinery until you feel better.
+However, if you notice any side effects like dizziness or a burning sensation in the affected areas, avoid driving and operating machinery until you feel better.

 Liver